Joint Health and Safety Committee - Effective and Efficient

 Is a list of duties available to each member?

-Back to topWhen the duties/tasks of health and safety committee members have been specified, they should be produced in written form, posted in the workplace, and a copy issued to each committee member.
-In this way members can periodically review their duties.
-This document may be used as a briefing/training guide for new members, and as an information source for all workers.
+Back to topWhen the duties and tasks of health and safety committee members have been specified, they should be produced in written form, posted in the workplace, and a copy issued to each committee member.
+In this way, members can periodically review their duties.
+This document may be used as a briefing or training guide for new members and as an information source for all workers.

 Do members understand what their duties are?

-Back to topA list of duties in itself cannot be relied upon to ensure that each committee member understands what is required of him or her.
+Back to topA list of duties in itself cannot be relied upon to ensure that each committee member understands what is required of them.
 The list of duties should be discussed, either individually or in committee, and each member's understanding ensured.

 Do members carry out their duties?

-Back to topA well structured health and safety committee with a clear-cut purpose, and composed of knowledgeable members who are fully aware of their responsibilities, will still be ineffective if the committee does not carry out its duties.
-There may be other reasons for lack of committee effectiveness, but if the problem is internal to the committee, it should be within its power to rectify it.
-Generally, most people are dedicated to safety, but constraints may be imposed by conflicts of interest, personality, or pressure of external priorities.
+Back to topA well-structured health and safety committee with a clear purpose, and one that is composed of knowledgeable members who are fully aware of their responsibilities, will still be ineffective if the committee does not carry out its duties.
+There may be other reasons for the lack of committee effectiveness, but if the issue is internal to the committee, it should be within its power to rectify it.
+Generally, most people are dedicated to safety, but conflicts of interest, personality, or pressure of external priorities may impose constraints.
 These situations should be resolved as soon as they become evident to enable the committee to concentrate on its prime objective – health and safety.

 Back to topThe structure of the committee and its duties should be periodically reviewed to see that it is appropriately organized to fulfill its role.
-Review might be necessary when organizational changes or major physical changes have occurred in the workplace.
-Since a number of minor changes may take place over time, it may be a good idea to review the responsibilities/duties at set intervals.
+A review might be necessary when organizational changes or major physical changes have occurred in the workplace.
+Since a number of minor changes may take place over time, it may be a good idea to review the responsibilities and duties at set intervals.

 Do members know the extent of their authority?

-Back to topEach member must know the scope of his/her authority in dealing with safety matters.
-The written statement of authority should be reviewed with each committee member, and his/her understanding of it confirmed.
+Back to topEach member must know the scope of their authority in dealing with safety matters.
+The written statement of authority should be reviewed with each committee member, and their understanding of it should be confirmed.
 Following a revision of duties, a review of the committee's authority should be made to ensure that an appropriate match still exists.
-Such a review may be necessary when the committee is unable to carry out a specific task due to lack of authority, or when committee members are perceived as regularly exceeding their authority.
+Such a review may be necessary when the committee is unable to carry out a specific task due to a lack of authority or when committee members are perceived as regularly exceeding their authority.

 Do members exceed their authority?